Oil embargo, SWIFT, Yandex CEO and National Depository part of EU’s sixth sanction package

 Although Yandex has previously tried hard to maintain its independence from the Kremlin, the EU commented that state-owned banks such as Sberbank and VTB are shareholders and investors in Yandex.

-EU also reminds that in 2019 backed down to Kremlin’s pressure and after dodging a takeover attempt from Sberbank agreed to a restructuring that gave a “golden share” to a newly formed Public Interest Foundation built to “defend the Russian Federation interests”.
+EU also reminds that in 2019 Yandex backed down to Kremlin pressure and after dodging a takeover attempt from Sberbank agreed to a restructuring that gave a “golden share” to a newly formed Public Interest Foundation built to “defend the Russian Federation interests”.

 “Through the Public Interest Foundation, the Government of the Russian Federation is able to have a veto over a defined list of issues, such as the sale of material IP and the sale or transfer of Russian users’ personal data to foreign companies, both of which are deemed to affect Russia’s “national interest”.
-Yandex is also responsible for promoting State media and narratives in its search results, and deranking and removing content critical of the Kremlin, such as content related to Russia's war of aggression against Ukraine,” the EU commented.
+Yandex is also responsible for promoting state media and narratives in its search results, and deranking and removing content critical of the Kremlin, such as content related to Russia's war of aggression against Ukraine,” the EU commented.

 Last month Yandex had to deny the unofficial reports that its founder and CEO Arcady Volozh was negotiating with Israeli authorities to accept a large number of his IT specialists in Israel with a possible opening of an HQ in Tel Aviv.